 One of the most famous was the most famous gun battle involving Wild Bill Hickok, specifically his shootout with Davis Tutt in 1865.
 Tutt, incensed over a gambling debt (a pocket watch) opened fire on Hickok from about 75 yards away.
 Hickok drew, calmly acquired a sight picture and fired, dropping Tutt with a single shot to the heart.

-And that was with a .36-caliber ball over black powder.
+And that was with a .36-caliber ball over black powder and not today’s ammo.

 Another famous example is that of Walter Walsh.
 Walsh joined the FBI in the 1930s, surviving upward of 20 shootouts (Walsh shot and killed Al Brady, Public Enemy #1 at the time, in a brutal shootout in 1937) and, as a reserve officer in the Marine Corps, left for the Pacific Theater in World War II.
 Walsh and some fellow Marines were pinned down by a sniper, firing from 90 yards away.
-Walsh fired a single shot from his sidearm and dropped the sniper.
+Walsh lined up his rear sight and front sight, fired a single shot from his sidearm, and dropped the sniper.

 That was with a GI 1911.
 Imagine what the modern version could do in skilled hands.
-Walsh would later represent the United States shooting pistol events in the 1948 Olympics and served as the commander of the USMC’s marksmanship training corps, so it’s safe to say he possessed singular skill.
+Walsh would later represent the United States shooting pistol events in the 1948 Olympics and served as the commander of the USMC’s marksmanship training corps, so it’s safe to say he possessed singular skill at distance shooting.

 Then there is the example of Vic Stacy, a civilian who intervened when a fellow resident of the RV park he lived in went on a shooting spree.
 The shooter, one Charles Conner, murdered his two neighbors and started shooting the area up.
 A law enforcement officer arrived, but was pinned down by fire.